avishaar/Budget-Tracker/README.md

 #  Budget Tracker App Using React :dollar:

 ## Overview:
 This is an application that helps you keep track of your expenses and stay on budget.
-You can set a desired budget and add expenses with a name.
-You can see how much money you spent so far and how much you have remaining for your budget.
+The user can set a desired budget and add expenses with a name, cost, and category.
+The user can see how much money has been spent so far and how much is remaining for the budget.

 ## How to Run: